dteviot/WebToEpub/readme.md

 5. In the "plugin" directory from the previous step there is a "jszip" directory.
 Create a "dist" directory inside this "jszip" directory.
 6. Download jszip library v3.0.0 from https://github.com/Stuk/jszip
 7. Extract jszip.min.js from the jszip library and copy to the "dist" directory you created in step 4.
-8. Open Firefox and type "about:addons" into the URL bar.
+8. Open Firefox and type "about:debugging#/runtime/this-firefox" into the URL bar.
 9. Click "Load Temporary Add-on".
 10. Select "Extensions"
 11. Click the icon that looks like a gear that is on the right of "Manage Your Extensions"